Collaboration is not always possible

 When the group is fully integrated, it is perfectly able to pursue the balance of interests and know how to do it.
-Nevertheless, only after a proper process of evolution, this is possible.
-Previously, any attempt to achieve common benefit by the more collaborative participants is rejected when considering that individual interest is at risk.
-To collaborate in the long term, individuals should also achieve their objectives or have a reasonable expectation that the cost of collaboration will be compensated sooner or later.
+Nevertheless, only after a proper process of evolution, is this possible.
+At an earlier stage, any attempt to achieve common benefit by the more collaborative participants is rejected when it is considered that individual interests are at risk.
+To collaborate in the long-term, individuals should also achieve their objectives or have a reasonable expectation that the cost of collaboration will be compensated sooner or later.

 The most selfish behaviour

-When people are not interdependent, survival is reduced to win-lose competition, where the strongest survives.
-However, in complexity, this is not applicable.
-Being interrelated cause the most selfish behaviour which is precisely the most collaborative.
-Helping others will end in helping myself because of the interdependence.
-Even more, the group will reject the use of resources with the sole aim of obtaining individual yields.
-If this happens, the result for cohesion is disastrous and produces regressions to more individualist positions.
+When people needs are independent, survival is reduced to win-lose competition, where the strongest survive.
+However, this does not occur when there are interdependencies.
+It is possible to say that in these cases the most selfish behaviour is precisely the most collaborative because helping others will end in helping oneself.
+Furthermore, the group will reject with energy the abuse of resources with the sole aim of obtaining individual yields.
+If this happened, the result for cohesion would be disastrous and lead to a regression to more individualist positions.

-Usually, we could think that those who only look for their interests are more selfish.
+Usually, we think that those who only look after their own interests are selfish.
 Sometimes, this assumption may not be entirely right.
 The degree of collaboration I observed in my research was directly related to the level of trust and the perception of risk.
-There is a natural tendency in all of us to cover risks that activate a series of self-protection mechanisms and pushes us to take-up individualist positions.
-In the measure that the group increases the level of trust among its members and reduces in parallel the perceived risk of the decisions it takes, it becomes more capable of showing collaborative attitudes.
+There is a natural tendency in all of us to cover risks that activate a series of self-protection mechanisms and push us to take individualist positions.
+When the group takes steps to increase the level of trust among its members and reduces in parallel the perceived risk of the decisions it takes, it becomes more capable of showing collaborative attitudes.

 Learnings from the Prisoner’s Dilemma